The Central Guesthouse is in an ideal base for a few nights stay in Swakopmund.

 The main facilities at the Central Guest House include a comfortable lounge with an open fireplace, with nice touches such as interesting coffee-table books and sherry and glasses left out for guests.
 A buffet-style breakfast is served in the adjacent small dining room, while outside is a small courtyard with a braai area that guests can use.

 Many of Swakopmund's restaurants, shops and museums are within easy walking distance of the Central Guest House, and the owners will help to arrange activities too; there is a wide range of literature on these in the main area.
+(NB: It’s essential that you read the Quadbike warning in the ‘Health & Safety’ section below for our comments on insurance issues regarding this activity.)

 Our viewThe Central Guest House is a cosy, comfortable and welcoming guesthouse, run by owners who clearly care for the guesthouse and its guests.
 It probably won’t be the highlight of your trip to Namibia, but it is a reliably good base for a few nights' stay in Swakopmund.